nerabits/Surge-Manual/overview/configuration.md

 Configuration files are divided into three categories.
 1. Normal profile: created manually or used by default.
 2. Managed profile: usually provided by the enterprise administrator or service provider.
-Managed profile cannot be modified locally because they can be updated remotely.
+The managed profile cannot be modified locally because they can be updated remotely.
 If you want to make changes, you should first create a copy to transfer it to a normal configuration.
 3. Enterprise profile: Enterprise version only, cannot be modified or viewed, and cannot be copied.

 ### Detached Profile Section

-To meet the complexity of various usage scenarios, Surge Mac 4.1.0 Beta / Surge iOS Beta 1903 starts to support separation of one section of the profile into another file.
+To meet the complexity of various usage scenarios, Surge Mac 4.1.0 Beta / Surge iOS Beta 1903 starts to support the separation of one section of the profile into another file.

 For example.